 Invasive tree and shrub roots pose a risk to plumbing systems because of their aggressive growth behaviour and anatomy.
 Roots constantly seek out sources of water and nutrients, and underground pipes provide an ideal environment for them.

 Roots will continue expanding inside pipes, catching debris and penetrating deeper over many seasons.
 This reduces water flow, sewer gas build-up, and drainage issues.
-If root intrusions go unmanaged, they can cause pipe systems to fail completely, requiring full replacement.
+If root intrusions go unmanaged, they can cause pipe systems to fail, requiring complete replacement.

 Signs of Root Intrusion